-Each step in our due diligence is summarized in reports for each individual export, structured to make the importers compliance process easier to manage.
-All importers are encouraged to ‘customize’ each report to fit their unique needs as well as come visit our offices to view our processes first hand.
-These reports include:
+Each step in our due diligence is summarized in reports for each individual export, structured to make our supply chain partners compliance process easier to manage.
+Each partner is encouraged to request customization to our reporting to fit their unique needs as well as visit our offices to view our processes first hand.

 Due Diligence & Monitoring

-The Fair Congo due diligence standards have been in development for several years with significant input from our stakeholders and are managed by the independent board of advisors of the Fair Congo Foundation.
-Our process begins with civil society and local government identifying sites.
-Once a desktop review of site logistics and production capacity is made our in-house, agent de conformité (compliance officer) goes to the site to complete a pre-purchase site inspection and the ASGM DD form to evaluate each location.
-During each inspection, a soil sample is taken from each pit to catalog an XRF analysis, later used to supplement material traceability.
-DD continues with extensive documentation gathering as detailed in the Fair Congo Export Checklist, including KYC files completed on each organization or individual involved in the supply chain.
-Exclusively for ‘Premium Importateur’, our DD steps continue further with the Fair-Trade DD report and Eco-Friendly analysis which helps Fair Congo to certify our material as Fair Trade and Eco-friendly.
+Fair Congo (‘Origins’) due diligence standards have been developed in with our development stakeholders and industry organizations like the LBMA.
+Our process begins with civil society, local government and development stakeholders identifying our mine sites to be ‘green’ site validated.
+Once a desktop review of site logistics and production capacity is made our in-house agent de conformité (compliance officer) goes to the site to complete a pre-purchase site inspection and the ASGM DD form to evaluate each mine site and surrounding area.
+During each inspection, an ore sample is taken from each mine to catalog the XRF analysis, later used to supplement material traceability.
+DD continues with extensive documentation gathering as detailed in the ‘Origins’ Export Checklist, including KYC files completed on each organization or individual involved in the supply chain.
+Each cooperative is also trained to utilize our self-reporting tool which includes recording of any supply chain incidents

 Chain of Custody

-Material traceability from Fair Congo is verified on multiple levels.
+Material traceability from Fair Congo (‘Origins’) is verified on multiple levels.
 As discussed above, all of the due diligence documentation and chain of custody verification steps come together to ensure material can be traced to its source.
-Fair Congo however takes it one step further by cataloging spectrograph or XRF soil sample reports during the initial and follow up inspections to compare to material brought to our trading office, before its purchased.
-This allows us to verify material traceability through traditional documentation measures as well as through enhanced XRF analysis, using the same technology used by most of our importers.
+Fair Congo (‘Origins’) however takes it one step further by cataloging spectrograph or XRF ore sample reports during the initial and follow up inspections to compare to material brought to our processing facility.
+This allows us to verify material provenance through traditional documentation measures as well as through enhanced XRF analysis, using the same technology used by most of our downstream.